ouafcode/MVP-eCommerce-website/README.md

 # Ecommerce website for selling drones
-e-Commerce store  that enables users to explore items (drones)  , add them to a shopping cart, and users can check for drone formation and certificates . also a panel for admin to manage the orders and users .The users for this project , surveyors and GIS professionals and every person
+e-Commerce store  that enables users to explore items (drones)  , add them to a shopping cart . also a panel for admin to manage the orders and users .The users for this project are surveyors and GIS professionals.

 # Screenshots (FRONT OFFICE):
 ## Caterory / products